EvanHahn/evanhahn-dot-com/src/markdown-posts/2013-05-29-understanding-express-3.md

 Routing would be enough, but Express is absolutely ruthless.

-Express augments the request and response objects that you're passed in every request handler.
+Express augments the request and response objects in every request handler.
 The old stuff is still there, but they add some new stuff too!
 [The API docs](http://expressjs.com/3x/api.html) explain everything, but let's look at a couple of examples.

 One nicety they give you is a `redirect` method.
 Here are some examples: